dai217/secure-http2/README.md

 # secure-spdy
 HTTP2/SPDY-based secure session management server on Node.js.
 ## Description
 This module is used for preventing session hijacking attacks.
-With this module you can create [HTTP2](https://http2.github.io/)/[SPDY](http://www.chromium.org/spdy)-based secure session management servers in node.js.
+With this module you can create [HTTP2](https://http2.github.io/)/[SPDY](http://www.chromium.org/spdy)-based secure session management servers on Node.js.
 This module is based on [indutny/node-spdy](https://github.com/indutny/node-spdy).

 ## Usage